leecher1337/mgoodies-skype/trunk/scriver/Docs/scriver-readme.txt

 CTRL+A - select all
 CTRL+L - clear logs
 CTRL+W - close tab/window
-CTRL+ALT+ENTER - send to all open tabs
+CTRL+SHIFt+ENTER - send to all open tabs
 SHIFT+ESC - minimize window
 ESC - close tab/window

 4. FAQ
 ------
+Q:How to use multiple containers ?
+A: Drag&drop tabs while holding down CTRL key.
+If a tab is dropped on an existing container it will be added to it.
+If a tab is dropped outside any existing cotainer a new one will be created.
+CTRL key needs to be pressed only when a tab is being dropped.

 Q: Where can I find new versions of Scriver, report bugs or request new features ?
 A: http://developer.berlios.de/projects/mgoodies.